Home/ Blog/ Preventive Care/

 A person with stage six Alzheimer’s will likely require constant supervision and need in-home care to assist with daily living.
 As their memory regresses further, the person may begin forgetting names of friends and loved ones, as well as have trouble recalling their early life and childhood.
 The individual may also undergo severe mood and behavior changes while experiencing increased anxiety, irritability and delusions.
 For example, they may confuse friends and loved ones for one another.
 Communication can become difficult, but you can use thesetips for a better conversation.
 It is also common for people at this stage to lose control of their bowel and bladder, as well as begin having trouble communicating as a result of speech impairment.

-Common Difficulties of Severe Alzheimer's
+Common difficulties of moderately severe Alzheimer's

 • Little memory of recent events, personal history or childhood